Tetsa River

 Tetsa River is a river in northeastern British Columbia, Canada.
-It heads in the Northern Rocky Mountains Provincial Park, and flows northeast and then east into the Muskwa River.
-In the area around Tetsa River grows mainly pine forests.
+It heads into the Northern Rocky Mountains Provincial Park, and flows northeast and then east into the Muskwa River.
+In the area around Tetsa River there are mainly pine forests.
 The area around Tetsa River is almost uninhabited, with less than two inhabitants per square kilometre.
 Highway 97 / Alaska Highway runs through this place.

-The neighbourhood is part of the boreal climate zones.
-Annual average temperature is -0.8 °C. The warmest month is July, with an average temperature of 13.5 °C, and the coldest is January, -15.9 °C.
+The neighbourhood is part of the boreal climate zone.
+The annual average temperature is -0.8 °C. The warmest month is July, with an average temperature of 13.5 °C, and the coldest is January, -15.9 °C.